olton/latte/readme.md

 </h2>

-Latte is an alternative to other testing frameworks like Jest, Mocha, and Jasmine with the following core features:
+Latte is an alternative to other testing frameworks like Jest, Mocha, and Jasmine with the following **core features:**

-+ Testing JavaScript and TypeScript
-+ Testing HTML element with built-in DOM support
-+ Testing Web pages with built-in headless browser
-+ Testing React components
+- Config free.
+- Functions for creating test cases `it`, `test`, `describe`, `suite` or `expect`.
+- Setup and Teardown functions `beforeEach`, `afterEach`, `beforeAll`, `afterAll`.
+- React Components testing (`jsx` syntax supported).
+- HTML Components testing (DOM built-in).
+- Headless browser in scope `B` for test web pages and remote saites.
+- Asynchronous code testing with `async/await`.
+- Mock functions.
+- Big set (100+) of built-in matchers.
+- TypeScript testing out of the box.
+You can use both `js` and `ts` test files in the same project.
+- Simple extend `Expect` class for adding your matchers.
+- A lot of expects in one test case.
+- Built-in coverage tool.
+- `Verbose`, `Watching` and `Debug` mode.
+- Different Reporters: `lcov`, `console`, `html`, and `junit`.
+- Open source and MIT license.

 ---
 <div align="center">